lowrycito/handbook/pages/study-manual-general-handbook-4-leadership-in-the-church-of-jesus-christ.md

 ### Minister to All of God’s Children

 Jesus ministered personally to people, reaching out to lift and teach those who felt alone, hopeless, or lost.
-By His words and actions, He showed people that He loved them.
 He recognized the divine nature and eternal worth of each person.

 Love the people you serve as Jesus did.
 Pray “with all the energy of heart” to be filled with His love (Moroni 7:48).
 Establish sincere friendships.
 Reach